algochoi/simple-nft-tutorial/README.md

 # nft/memecoin Tutorial on Algorand

 Let's make a simple NFT/memecoin on the Algorand TestNet!
-We'll use the [Purestake API](https://www.purestake.com/), [NFT Storage](https://nft.storage/#getting-started), and the [Algorand Python SDK](https://github.com/algorand/py-algorand-sdk) to programmatically create some NFTs on the fly. [^disclaimer]
+We'll use the [Purestake API](https://www.purestake.com/), [NFT Storage](https://nft.storage/#getting-started), and the [Algorand Python SDK](https://github.com/algorand/py-algorand-sdk) to programmatically create some coins/nfts/assets. [^disclaimer]

 > Tip: If you want to speedrun through this tutorial, just read each heading and the `tl;dr`s at the end of the section.